Key regulatory themes and messages

 Outcomes-focused

-Regulators are seeking to move firms’ mindsets away from narrow rules-based compliance to a more holistic assessment of the outcomes that they are generating.
-This is a new approach, with new rules, under consultation or being implemented, which will have a material impact on firms’ culture, strategy and operating models.
+Regulators are continuing to seek to move firms’ mindsets away from narrow rules-based compliance to a more holistic assessment of the impact of their conduct and the outcomes they are generating.
+This approach, with new rules under consideration or recently implemented, will have a material impact on firms’ cultures, strategies and operating models.

 Read more